natitati4/minesweeper/README.md

 A minesweeper game that is a bit more extendible than the original Winmine by microsoft.
 Made using SFML (my first SFML project).

 # Version 1.2.2
-Added smiley face because this is the heart of minesweeper
+Added smiley face because this is the heart of minesweeper.

 # In the next version
 Not sure there will be one.\